Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 Warning

-Renaming the interfaces again will cause the network object name replication error when setting security policies.
+Renaming the interfaces the second time will cause the network object name replication error when setting security policies.

 Create network objects